allegroai/clearml-docs/docs/guides/frameworks/pytorch_lightning/pytorch_lightning_example.md

 ## Scalars

-The test loss and validation loss metric scalar plots appear in the experiment's page in the ClearML web UI under **RESULTS > SCALARS**.
+ClearML automatically logs the test loss and validation loss plots, which appear in the experiment's page in the ClearML web UI under **RESULTS > SCALARS**.
 Resource utilization plots, which are titled **:monitor: machine**, also appear in the **SCALARS** tab.

 ![PyTorch Lightning console](../../../img/examples_pytorch_lightning_scalars.png)